 Patient Rights and Privacy

-Skagit Valley Hospital’s patient rights and responsibilities policies reflect on the importance of respect and privacy, confidentiality, information and consent for care for each and every patient.
+Skagit Regional Health’s patient rights and responsibilities policies reflect on the importance of respect and privacy, confidentiality, information and consent for care for each and every patient.

 All patients have the right to receive care in a safe setting where you are informed about your health, treatment and recovery.
 Each patient has the right to personal privacy and rights to complete information about your hospital bill.

 Watch a video about the HIPAA Omnibus Rule.

 As our patient, you have the right: